Updated November 27, 2025: Feb 3/26

 Example 1

 I have to solve a math problem before tomorrow.
 I’m pretty sure I know how to do it.
 But I predict I will fail to get it right.
-Then I magnify my failure by adding someone’s disapproval, (PF 4, finding fault in myself through the eyes of others) until I’m embarrassed.
+Then I magnify my failure by imagining someone’s disapproval, which makes me embarrassed.
 I imagine defensively explaining why I failed, or why others shouldn’t disapprove.
 Then I imagine them disapproving of my explaining.
 This blows up in my head to never getting their approval.

 Now I’m angry.
-I imagine saying nasty things to them.
-But I imagine they only say nasty things back.
-I have failed to change their mind, which would have stopped my being embarrassed.
+I imagine saying nasty things to these imaginary people.
+I imagine they only say nasty things back.
+I have failed to change their mind, which I wishfully think would have stopped my being embarrassed.
 Now I’m panicking.
 I imagine hurting them further and further, until I realize with horror how far I’ve gone.
 My heart is pounding.
 I feel disgusted with myself.
 I look at the math problem.
 It seems not important compared to what I’ve just been imagining.
 Again.

 How do I stop this from happening to me?
 How do I change?